Red Ocher people: Etymology

 This culture used powdered red ocher in their burials.
 There is considerable variation from site to site in the few sites with this artifact.
 The term "Red Ocher" was first used in 1937 as a description from three sites in central Illinois.
 Some additional sites have since been recognized as Red Ocher because of their cultural similarity to these.
 There is not a broad synthesis of the existing information and it is easily confused with the Glacial Kame culture.

 Location

 It is found in Wisconsin, Michigan, Illinois, Iowa, Indiana, and Ohio.

 The sites are from eastern Iowa to central Ohio and from southern Ohio to the Manitoulin District of Ontario.
-Most of the sites seem are in southeastern Wisconsin, northern Illinois, northern Indiana, and the southern half of the Lower Peninsula of Michigan.
+Most of the sites are in southeastern Wisconsin, northern Illinois, northern Indiana, and the southern half of the Lower Peninsula of Michigan.
 This area of Red Ocher culture is a co-occupant with Glacial Kame.
 It seems probable that the Old Copper merges into both Red Ocher and Glacial Kame.